toopster/toopster.github.io/_posts/2020-09-08-it_s_always_important_to_eyeball_your_data.markdown

 <p style="line-height: 150%;">
-My first “proper” job after graduating from University was working as a statistical compiler in the [Statistical Information Service](https://www.cipfastats.net) at [CIPFA](https://www.cipfa.org), the Chartered Institute of Public Finance and Accountancy.
+My first “proper” job after graduating from University was working as a statistical compiler in the <a href="https://www.cipfastats.net">Statistical Information Service</a> at <a href="https://www.cipfa.org">CIPFA</a>, the Chartered Institute of Public Finance and Accountancy.
 </p>

 <p style="line-height: 150%;">